 - 11.1 The admissions process is monitored by a range of equality indicators to ensure that it is administered fairly and equitably to all pupils. - 11.2 Comprehensive information about pupils' ethnicity, first language, religion, physical needs, diet, etc., is included in all admissions' forms - 11.3 The school's procedures for disciplining pupils and managing behaviour are fair and applied equally to all.
 However, it is recognised that social/cultural background and other personal factors may affect behaviour.
 The school takes this into account when dealing with incidents of unacceptable behaviour.
 All staff operate consistent systems of rewards and sanctions. - 11.4 Exclusions and attendance are monitored and effective action is taken in order to reduce gaps between different groups of pupils.
 Absence is always followed up by appropriate personnel.
-Those involved in this work are aware of and sensitive to community issues. - There are strategies to reintegrate long-term truants and excluded pupils, which address the needs of all pupils. - 11.5 Pupils, staff and parents are aware of procedures for dealing with harassment.
+Those involved in this work are aware of and sensitive to community issues. - There are strategies to reintegrate long-term truants and excluded pupils, which address the needs of all pupils.
+Parents are invited to discuss any underlying reason for poor attendance and persistent absence with SLT/EWO/ Safeguarding & Wellbeing Officer. - 11.5 Pupils, staff and parents are aware of procedures for dealing with harassment.
 They know that any language or behaviour which is racist, sexist, homophobic or potentially damaging to any group is always unacceptable. - 11.6 Appropriate provision is made for leave of absence for religious observance for pupils and staff.